pauldedwards/jekyll-now/about.md

 __Digital transformation for finance, media and sport organisations__

-I specialise in the delivering large-scale digital transformation programmes for media companies, financial organisations, broadcasters and sport organisations.
+I specialise in the delivering large-scale digital transformation programmes in the media, financial, broadcasting and sport sectors.

 I have helped a variety of organisations improve their delivery of digital products including: